In 2015, the Pittsburgh Passion lost their longtime team physician when Tanya Hagen, MD, died unexpectedly at age 45.

 Get Healthy Tips Sent to Your Phone!

-“It’s been intriguing to work with the Passion because there’s such a range of ages, sizes, body types, ethnicities, and day jobs among the players,” says Maddison Miller, the graduate student athletic trainer for the Passion, who is working on her master’s in sports medicine at Pitt.
-She had worked as an athletic trainer for a division III college football team and a women’s rugby team in the past.
-“The experience has solidified what I want to do for my career.”
+“It’s been intriguing to work with the Passion because there’s such a range of ages, sizes, body types, ethnicities, and day jobs among the players,” says Maddison Miller, the graduate student athletic trainer for the Passion.

 Having Freddie Fu on the Team

-“The players are just so grateful to Dr. Fu for always being so supportive,” Teresa adds.
-“When our players see him and know he’s their doctor, it does something for our whole team’s perspective.
-When we text him with an issue, he responds immediately.
-He gets our players in for appointments quickly.
-It’s just unbelievable really.”
+“The players were just so grateful to Dr. Fu for always being so supportive,” Teresa says.
+“When our players saw him and knew he was their doctor, it did something for our whole team’s perspective.
+When we would text him with an issue, he’d respond immediately.
+He’d get our players in for appointments quickly.
+It was just unbelievable, really.”